Healing in Water: Integrating Somatic Experiencing and Hakomi into Watsu® Therapy

 This gentle integration can help:

-Reduce chronic stress and tension
+Reduce chronic stress and tension.

-Ease symptoms of trauma or emotional overwhelm
+Ease symptoms of trauma or emotional overwhelm.

-Support people with sensory sensitivities or neurodivergent conditions
+Support people with sensory sensitivities or neurodivergent conditions.

-Improve sleep and overall wellbeing
+Improve sleep and overall well-being.

-Cultivate trust, calm, and connection — within the self and with others
+Cultivate trust, calm, and connection — within the self and with others.

 Who Can Benefit?